-Purpose of policy Owner Premiums paid by Premium deductible to the payer Proceeds subject ct to income tax Proceeds subject to capital gains tax (CGT) Life insured Life insured No No No 1 Life insured Employer Yes 2 Note - fringe benefits tax (FBT) may apply 3 No No 1 Life insured's employer Employer Yes 2 Note - (FBT) may apply 3 Yes, assessable a No 1 For beneficiary, pas death benefit termination payr employment Personal protection Another individual (cross ownership) Policy owner No 1 No No 1 Trustee of a complying super fund Trustee Yes Paid to tax dependant No if lump sum death benefit Potentially yes if death benefit income stream 5 No 1 Paid to non-tax dependant Yes 5 Key person - revenue purposes Business entity Business entity Yes Yes No, as proceeds assessable as ordinary income Key person - capital purposes or debt protection cover Business entity Business entity No No No 1 Life insured (self ownership) Life insured No No No 1 Business succession funding Another individual (cross ownership) Policy owner No No No 1 Trustee Trustee No No No 1 Company Company No No No 1
+Purpose of policy Owner Premiums paid by Premium deductible to the payer Proceeds subject t to income tax Proceeds subject to capital gains tax (CGT) Life insured Life insured No No No 1 Life insured Employer Yes 2 Note - fringe benefits tax (FBT) may apply 3 No No 1 Life insured's employer Employer Yes 2 Note - (FBT) may apply 3 Yes, assessable a employer 4 as income to No 1 For beneficiary, p as death benefit termination payr employment Personal protection Another individual (cross ownership) Policy owner No 1 No No 1 Trustee of a complying super Trustee Yes Paid to tax dependant No if lump sum death benefit No 1 fund Potentially yes if death benefit income stream 5 Paid to non-tax dependant Yes5 - Key person - revenue purposes Business entity Business entity Yes Yes No, as proceeds assessable as ordinary income Key person - capital purposes or debt protection cover Business entity Business entity No No No 1 Life insured (self ownership) Life insured No No No 1 Business succession funding Another individual (cross ownership) Policy owner No No No 1 Trustee Trustee No No No 1 Company Company No No No 1

-Note
+Note:

 'Another individual' (ie. cross ownership) as policy owner is someone other than the life insured or their employer.

-^{&#}x27;Business entity' as policy owner includes a partnership, trustee of a trust or a company.
+'Business entity' as policy owner includes a partnership, trustee of a trust or a company.